YasKashije/Free-Shared-Mod-Codes-Collections/README.md

 Some sources are from public, credits are already included

 **Don't ask me for code of specific game.
-I only share codes when I want to, and when i'm no longer interested of the specific game, or games that are discontinued/dead.
-Also don't ask me anything about codes I have found, they are already explained for you.**
+I only share codes when I feel like to, when i'm no longer interested of the specific game, games that are discontinued/dead.
+Also don't ask me anything about codes from here, they are already explained for you.**

 Have fun :)